Bandwidth-Bandito/literature-clock_inkywhat/README.md

-# The work is based on:
+# The project is based on:

 The work of JohannesNE.
 The work of tafj0.